SenseNet/docs.sensenet.com/content/tutorials/content/large-database.md

   - **STEP**: Defined as a timespan with the following form: `"<days>.<hours>.<minutes>.<seconds>"`.
 For example the definition of ten minutes is: `"0.00:10:00"`.
 The step definition's default value is 1 second.

 #### Reference definition
 Only single reference properties can be generated in one way: select random values from a predefined array.
-The array contains IDs of the existing contents.The array definition can contain any number of (but at least one) elements.
+The array contains IDs of existing contents.
+The array definition can contain any number of elements (at least one).
 The list of elements is preceded by the keyword "RandomReference".
 Here is an example of a three-element array definition:
 `"RandomReference: [1, 1130, 6]"`

 #### A full example of a request with all the possible options: